LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Linter checks are performed during these two first stages.
 The final step in the second stage is to write the generated intermediate Prolog code into a temporary file.
 In the third and final stage, this intermediate Prolog file is compiled and loaded by the used backend.
+These intermediate files are deleted by default after loading (see the :ref:`clean <flag_clean>` flag description for details).

 .. _programming_compiling: